radar/guides/ecto.md

 use Ecto, then the database querying for both of those applications will be almost identical.

+**If you want to see the code from this guide, you can view it [at radar/guides/ecto/friends on GitHub](https://github.com/radar/guides/tree/master/ecto/friends).

 If you've come from the Ruby language, the equivalent there would be Active Record, Data Mapper, or Sequel.
 Java has Hibernate, and so on.